 As a landlord, you’ll need to know whether the property has planning permission, a licence (if renting to more than three people in one property who aren’t family members, although this number changes depending on location) and whether there’s a fire alarm system to name a few.
 You should speak to a solicitor to understand exactly what you’ll need to check for as it can differ depending on the area on where you’re buying.

-How does Russell & Russell provide a conveyancing quotation for its property services?
+How does Russell & Russell provide a conveyancing estimate for its buy to let property services?

 we think you might also find these helpful...